thinktomorrow/chief/docs/install.md

 ### FAQ

 Q: I get the "Route [login] not defined" error.
 Help!
 A: Extend our ChiefExceptionHandler in the app/handler.php file.
+This is because the chief admin uses a custom guard and does not rely on the default auth laravel routes.

 Q: I get the "Unable to locate factory with name [default] [Thinktomorrow\Chief\Users\User]." error.
 Help!
 A: /